A Journey through States of Water Class 6 Question Answer Science Chapter 8

 Question 1.

-Which of the following best describes condensation?
+Which of the following describes condensation?

 (ii) The process of water changing from a liquid into gaseous state.